vdasilva/tplink-hs110-pump-monitor/README.md

 This is all parameters you must configure to make the application run.
 There is a file example.config.json giving you good start to setup your instance.

 + powerThreshold
-    + Power at witch the device is detected to be started (I think the unit is watt).
+    + Power at which the device is detected to be started (watt).

 + aliasDevice
     + Name of your device in the TPLink app.